thin-edge/thin-edge.io/docs/src/operate/security/connect_external_device.md

 ---
-title: Local Connection
+title: MQTT Local Connections
 tags: [Operate, Connection, MQTT]
-sidebar_position: 1
+sidebar_position: 3
 ---

-# Connecting an external device
+# Enabling MQTT Local Connections

 With `thin-edge.io` you can enable connection for external devices to your `thin-edge.io` enabled device with the use of a few commands.